OVERVIEW

 6. Don’t rearrange elements

 8. Don’t use the logo in a sentence.
-You can use the word Yelp in a headline in plaintext and include the logo elsewhere.
+You can, of course, use the word Yelp in a sentence.

 color